storacha/RFC/rfc/github-org-migration.md

     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [content-claims](https://github.com/web3-storage/content-claims)
-    - It SHOULD NOT be archived.
+    - It SHALL NOT be archived.
-    - It SHOULD NOT be migrated.
+    - It SHALL be migrated.
 - [ ] [sync-multihash-sha2](https://github.com/web3-storage/sync-multihash-sha2)
     - It SHOULD NOT be archived.
     - It SHOULD NOT be migrated.